7 people, including 2-year-old and 5 teens, shot in Strawberry Mansion

 PHILADELPHIA (CBS) -- Seven people, including a 2-year-old girl and five teenagers, were shot in Philadelphia's Strawberry Mansion section Thursday night, police say.

-The shooting happened on the 3100 block of West Norris Streets at around 6 p.m. near the Blaine School.
+The shooting happened on the 3100 block of West Norris Streets at around 6 p.m. outside the Blaine School.

+During a press conference, Philadelphia Police Commissioner Danielle Outlaw said they're still trying to piece the shooting together, but they don't believe all the victims injured were intended targets.

+Outlaw added that typically when shootings like this happen, it could be in retaliation to another incident, but they're still looking into it.

 A 2-year-old girl was shot once in the left thigh, authorities say.
 She was placed in stable condition at Children's Hospital of Philadelphia.